mir7b/SoftbodySimNN/README.md

 # SoftbodySimNN

-For info, contact via github issues.
+For more info or questions, contact via [github issues for this rep](https://github.com/mir7b/SoftbodySimNN/issues).

-> todo: Add the address
+---
+### License

-License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.

 Applied to sections that are not already under other licenses as specified.